URLs beautify SERP opportunities

 To further help with memorisation, it is important to simply cut the URL short.
 There is no need to use common words (“and” + “the” = duh!) or even specialised characters (i.e “à”, “&”, “@”).
 A minimal number of characters will always have the preference, but it is most important to have a static descriptive URL rather than a dynamic qualitative one.

 The URL effect

 The immediate consequence of a clear and explicit URL is that it becomes easy to index and share.
-Search engines will see a URL that links to a domain and is not repeating content from elsewhere.
-People will see a URL that speaks for itself and is not showing obscure file extensions.
+Search engines will see links to a domain that are not repeating content from elsewhere.
+People will see links that speak for themselves and are not showing obscure file extensions.
 But the long term effect is even more beneficial: the website will have a solid foundation for future filing and upgrades.

 But we don’t always get everything right from the start, even with good intentions.
 Prior to starting a webpage, it is good to investigate the specifications of the web development platform.
 The hosting server should allow developers to create 404 error pages and 301 redirects.
 The CMS should also allow creators to make changes to their permalinks as well as the file extensions of URLs.

 Ultimately, the main obstacle that stands between a website and its potential visitors is sketchy findability.
 When there are so many resources available on the subject, it would be a bad decision to leave it all to the wheel of Fortune.